AbdullahRahmoun1/eduCloud_backend/progress.md

     add test marks of a class ✅
     edit test marks of a class  ✅

+    see the base calendar for a specific subject ✅

     add daily absences of students ✅  (you can call it multiple times if you want to add more) get student's absences ✅
     justify student's absence ✅   (an absence is justified only when a justification is provided)